AkshithSagar/MyMovieList/README.md

 Server   |
 Database |

-**The server and the databse needs to be decided as the project proceeds**
+**Note-The server and the databse needs to be decided as the project proceeds.**

 #### Description <br />